 Australian Taxation Office

-There are five key risks for the ATO’s 2021–22 financial statements that the ANAO has highlighted for specific audit coverage, including two risks that the ANAO considers potential key audit matters (KAMs).
+There are five key risks for the Australian Taxation Office’s 2023–24 financial statements that the ANAO has highlighted for specific audit coverage, including two risks that the ANAO considers potential key audit matters (KAMs).

-- The estimation and allocation processes associated with the reporting of taxation revenue, given the value of transactions subject to estimation that involve the application of significant judgement and specialist knowledge is higher risk, except for Petroleum Resource Rent Tax, Fringe Benefits Tax and Excise which are moderate risks.
+- The estimation and allocation processes associated with the reporting of taxation revenue, given the value of transactions subject to estimation that involve the application of significant judgement and specialist knowledge.
 (KAM – Accuracy of taxation revenue)

-- The compliance program relating to the collection of taxation revenues and the COVID-19 economic response measures expenses, supported by the ATO’s risk management approach to compliance activities in a self-assessment and voluntary compliance regime.
+- The compliance program relating to the collection of taxation revenues, supported by the ATO’s risk management approach to compliance activities in a self-assessment and voluntary compliance regime.

 - The complexity of, and reliance on, IT business systems for processing taxpayer returns and statements.